Key Machine Learning Metrics for Assessing Model Performance

 Choosing the right machine learning metrics is crucial for accurately assessing a model's performance.
 Here's a practical approach to selecting them:

-- Choose metrics suited to your ML problem type, like classification or regression.
+- Choose metrics suited to your machine learning problem type, like classification or regression.

 - Account for dataset imbalances, favoring metrics like precision, recall, or F1-score in skewed scenarios.